minhdang10/starbucks/README.md

-# Starbucks
+# Starbucks Website Replicate
+###
+#### Tech stack: PHP, CSS, SQL

+Web development by mocking Starbucks official website that allow users to add/remove drinks and checkout.

-Please run the cart.sql & commands.sql in the backend folder before you start use the website.
+##### Note: Please run the cart.sql & commands.sql in the backend folder before you start use the website.